Automatic Water Dispenser using Arduino

 pinMode(MOSFET,OUTPUT);

-Inside the main loop function we call for the function called measure_distance().
+Inside the main loop function, we call the function measure_distance().
 This function uses the US sensor to measure the distance of the object in front of it and updates the value to the variable ‘distance’.
-To measure distance using US sensor the trigger pin must first be held low for two micro seconds and then held high for ten microseconds and again held low for two micro seconds.
-This will send a sonic blast of Ultrasonic signals into the air which will get reflected by the object in front of it and the echo pin will pick up the signals reflected by it.
-Then we use the time taken value to calculate distance of the object ahead of the sensor.
-If you want to know more on how to interface HC-SR04 Ultrasonic sensor with Arduino, read though the link.
-The program to calculate the distance is give below
+To measure distance using a US sensor, the trigger pin must first be held low for two microseconds and then held high for ten microseconds, and again held low for two microseconds.
+This will send a sonic blast of Ultrasonic signals into the air, which will get reflected by the object in front of it, and the echo pin will pick up the signals reflected by it.
+Then we use the time taken value to calculate the distance of the object ahead of the sensor.
+If you want to know more about how to interface the HC-SR04 Ultrasonic sensor with Arduino, read through the link.
+The program to calculate the distance is given below

 digitalWrite(trigger,LOW);